Harry Roberts (criminal): Shepherd's Bush murders

-Trial and imprisonment
+Trial and sentence

 Roberts was convicted of all three murders and sentenced to life imprisonment with a recommended minimum term of 30 years.
 The murders occurred just eight months after the Murder (Abolition of Death Penalty) Act 1965 suspended the death penalty in England, Wales and Scotland and substituted a mandatory sentence of life imprisonment.

+30 years was the longest term in modern police history, having only been handed out to the Great Train Robbers, although a longer term was imposed on the spy George Blake.

+Appeal

+Roberts (along with Witney) had their appeals against conviction and sentence heard at the Court of Criminal Appeal on 31 May 1967.

+Imprisonment

-While in prison, Roberts made several attempts to escape.
+While in prison, Roberts made several attempts to escape, including fashioning a fake pistol or pistols out of cotton reels and wax, he also acquired a budgie so that he could use wire from its cage in an escape attempt.

-In 2001, he was moved to an open prison.
+In 2001, Roberts was moved to an open prison.
 Roberts was returned to a closed prison within months after allegations that he was involved in drug dealing and contraband smuggling.
 Author Kate Kray, who interviewed Roberts for her book Natural Born Killers (1999, ISBN 1857823826), said that he has no remorse for his victims and recreates the murders in art and pastry decorations, making apple pies and decorating them with pastry cut-outs of policemen being shot.
 Kray said that he also produces "precisely drawn and coloured" paintings depicting someone shooting a policeman.